Note: Before diving into today's blog post, you definitely should check out my notes on YouTube videos: My English Learning Notes

 English At The Ready focuses less on grammar rules and more on helping viewers become truly fluent when they speak English.

-While they do post videos on vocabulary and phrases, I found they were most helpful when it came to encouraging me to just open my mouth and start speaking.
+While they do post videos on vocabulary and phrases, I found them most helpful for encouraging me to open my mouth and start speaking.
 Their video, Why you can understand English but can't speak, explained that even native speakers are constantly making mistakes and that most native speakers won't judge us.
-This encouraged me a lot to start speaking English more often.
+This encouraged me to start speaking English more often.

 4. Speak English With Vanessa: Learning by Context

-Speak English With Vanessa is another great resource for learning new vocabulary and natural phrases within specific topics and contexts.
+Speak English With Vanessa is another excellent resource for learning new vocabulary and natural phrases within specific topics and contexts.

 For instance, describing different things in a grocery store is effortless in our mother tongues, but do you know how to do it naturally in English?
 Vanessa has you covered with her Grocery Store Vocabulary: shop in English video.